rekha-balan/azure-docs-test2-pr.nl-NL/articles/connectors/connectors-create-api-informix.md

 * IBM Informix 12.1
 * IBM Informix 11.7

+## <a name="connector-specific-details"></a>Connector-specific details

+View any triggers and actions defined in the swagger, and also see any limits in the [connector details](/connectors/informix/).

 ## <a name="next-steps"></a>Next steps
-[Create a logic app](../logic-apps/logic-apps-create-a-logic-app.md).
+[Create a logic app](../logic-apps/quickstart-create-first-logic-app-workflow.md).
 Explore the other available connectors in Logic Apps at our [APIs list](apis-list.md).